CaptainCrowbar/crow/docs/options.md

 * The `anon` or `required` flag is used with a boolean option.
 * The `not_exists` flag is combined with `dir_exists` or `file_exists`.
-* Any of the file-related flags are used with an argument type other than `std::string` or a container of `std::string`.
+* Any of the file-related flags are used with an argument type other than `std::string`, `Path`, or a container of one of those.
 * Any anonymous options appear after an anonymous, container-valued option (which will have already swallowed up any remaining unattached arguments).
 * A required option is in a mutual exclusion group.
-* A pattern is supplied for a variable of any type other than `std::string`.
+* A pattern is supplied for a variable of enumeration type.
 * The pattern is not a valid PCRE2 regular expression.
 * Both a default value and a pattern are supplied, but the value does not match the pattern (except that an empty default is accepted even if an